rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 ```

 Listing 19-17 shows how to apply this advice by specifying the lifetime bound
-when we declare the generic type `T`:
+when we declare the generic type `T`.

 ```rust
 struct Ref<'a, T: 'a>(&'a T);